 Towards the end of the trail alongside the Loch, you will climb some stairs and be welcomed to the Pool.

 The Pool is another great water feature of the park and you should get to enjoy some beautiful reflections of the surrounding trees.
+It is also one of my favorite spots to enjoy the colors during NYC foliage time.

 Feel free to walk around it for a bit as you take in the Pool from some different angles.
 Once finished up there, head back to the east side of the Pool, where you will get onto the main loop (now West Drive).